jacksonSingleton/astrofunk.sh/src/content/blog/For the Love of Kanji.md

 ---
 Starting my dive into Japanese towards the end of last year has been such a great time.
 This will be my fifth language, and first non-European language that I will have studied to reasonable depth.
 Japanese is so unique, beautiful, and conceptually different to the languages that I've grown up with.
 Even core ideas such as tense, subjects, and conjugations completely fall apart when applied with a Euro-centric mindset.
 However, like every other language I've learned, I've found that new learners *love* sensationalizing a few initially foreign concepts in which they completely hinge the difficulty of language learning upon.
 As completely anecdotal evidence,
 - Spanish → Ser y Estar
-- French → The number 97 (Four twenty and ten seven)
+- French → 97
 - German → Komposita

 And last, but not least, Japanese Kanji.

 ![Gloves](/blogimg/f7f3ddeb0b9dd5ab2a5c6ec3f817308a.png)
 > Der Handschuh in German = Hand Shoes, aka Gloves is an example of the Komposita at work.
 [Source: Unsplash](https://unsplash.com/photos/red-textile-on-white-table-5nk5mWyRDg0)
-# Problem with Learning Japanese?
+# Problems with Learning Japanese?
 ---
+To clarify, Kanji is significantly more difficult to understand than the usage of two verbs, a few funny numbers, or conjoined words.
 I find that Japanese is in an interesting position for American language learners as it can be really... *useless*.
-I will never argue against education for the sake of education, however, if one (American english speaker) were to take a utilitarian approach to language learning, then Japanese has no room on the podium against Spanish, French, and Mandarin.
+I will never argue against education for the sake of education, however, if one (American english speaker) were to take a utilitarian approach to language learning, then Japanese has no room on the podium against languages like Spanish, Arabic, and Mandarin.
 Japanese has an immense draw to worldwide learners due to the nation's enormous cultural impact.
 Over the past 50 years, Japan took the world by storm with anime, video games, toys, Godzilla, and other cultural cornerstones that many hold strong emotional bonds to.
 This often comes a desire to deepen that cultural bond through sharing the language.

 > **Yet another anecdote:** This may be a strong catalyst, however, I have yet to meet anyone who has successfully learned a language for the sole purpose of consuming media.